This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Some applicants (for example, disabled applicants, applicants who are pregnant etc.) may require adjustments at interview (for example, a sign-language interpreter or an adjustment to an interview process) to provide them with full and equal access to the process.
 Academic schools are responsible for making reasonable adjustments.

-The University’s Disability Services team should be consulted for further advice or information regarding disability-related adjustments (email@example.com) and the Equality and Inclusion Unit for advice on other adjustments (firstname.lastname@example.org).
+Email the University’s Disability Services team via email@example.com for further advice or information regarding disability-related adjustments.
+Email the Equality and Inclusion Unit via firstname.lastname@example.org for advice on other adjustments.

 Where the number of high-quality applicants exceeds the number of places available, a gathered field may be implemented for the purposes of assessing applications.
 Applications will be assessed on their strength relative to others, ensuring that the candidates with the most potential receive an offer.
 The school admissions policy/guidance or Course Search will detail if the gathered field process is used for a course.

 For taught postgraduate courses, academic schools may operate a staged admissions process involving a series of gathered fields with all applications received by the deadline for each stage assessed competitively against one another.
 Information will be provided on Course Search if this process is in place.